 What we look for in Senior Civil Servants

 To be a Senior Civil Servant within the Department for Transport requires someone with outstanding leadership.
 We look to SCS to help set the strategic direction of the department, develop new policy, and deliver operational responses.
 We rely on SCS to use multiple sources of data and analysis provided by our analysts to inform those decisions that influence ministers and affect change for the better of our transport system.

 The Civil Service is an organisation that values its people and we work hard to create a supportive and inclusive environment for all staff to grow and perform to the best of their ability.
 If you have a strong track record of leadership, have the resilience to operate in a high profile and often high scrutiny environment, can communicate and influence effectively and are able to see the big picture, then we look forward to hearing from you.

-We particularly welcome applications from Black, Asian and Minority Ethnic (BAME) candidates and candidates with other protected characteristics.
+We particularly welcome applications from ethnic minority, LGBT+ candidates and candidates with other protected characteristics.